-- (a) If the court finds that a guardian is not effectively performing the guardian's duties and that the welfare of the ward requires immediate action, it may appoint with or without previous notice, a temporary guardian for the ward for a specified period not exceeding six months.
+(a) If the court finds that a guardian is not effectively performing duties and that the welfare of the ward requires immediate action, it may appoint, with or without previous notice, a temporary guardian for the ward for a specified period not exceeding six months.
 If an appointment is made without previous notice, the court shall promptly notify the ward of the appointment.

 Except as otherwise ordered by the court, a temporary guardian so appointed has the powers set forth in the previous order of appointment.
 The authority of any unlimited or limited guardian previously appointed by the court is suspended as long as a temporary guardian has authority.

-If an appointment is made without notice to the ward and the affected guardian, the court shall inform the ward of the appointment. - (b) The court may remove a temporary guardian at any time.
-A temporary guardian shall make any report the court requires.
-In other respects, the provisions of this [Act] concerning guardians apply to a temporary guardian.
+(b) The court may remove a temporary guardian at any time.
+A

+temporary guardian shall make any report the court requires.
+In other respects the provisions of this [Act] concerning guardians apply to a temporary guardian.